 - Wash and core the apples, then cut into small cubes (see note 1).
 Set aside.2 Small Apples

-- in the bowl of your mixer, mix together the Cream Cheese and Sour Cream with the paddle / leaf attachment until smooth (see note 2).500 gr (18 oz) Cream Cheese, 120 gr (1/2 cup) Sour Cream
+- In the bowl of a stand mixer fitted with the paddle attachment (or large bowl if using a hand mixer), mix together the Cream Cheese and Sour Cream for a few minutes on medium speed until completely smooth (see note 2).500 gr (18 oz) Cream Cheese, 120 gr (1/2 cup) Sour Cream

 - Mix in the Sugar, Cinnamon and Vanilla then the Eggs one at the time.
 Mix until just combined (see note 3).
-The cheesecake batter will be quite liquid - that's normal.80 gr (1/3 cup) Caster Sugar, 1 teaspoon Vanilla Paste, 1 teaspoon Ground Cinnamon, 3 Eggs
+The cheesecake batter will be quite liquid - that's normal.80 gr (1/3 cup) Caster Sugar, 1 teaspoon Vanilla Paste, 1 teaspoon Ground Cinnamon, 2 large Eggs

 Assembling the Cheesecake